jColeChanged/jColeChanged.github.io/_posts/2013-6-25-Collective-Clustering.md

 [dendrogram][2] if I make sure to incorporate the tree-like structure of the clustering process into my code.

-While working through the last chapter I created a few dendrogram.
+While working through the last chapter I created a few dendrograms.
 The dendrogram presented below is the result of clustering 100 of the most popular blogs by the words used in their RSS feed.
 Of particular interest is that Google search related blogs tended to come out near each other.

 ![Dendrogram of Blog Clustering by Word Use][3]

-A far more interesting dendrogram that I produced show what desires tend to be grouped together.
+A far more interesting dendrogram that I produced shows what desires tend to be grouped together.
 A now dead site named zebo.com used to collect information about what people wanted.
 Using the data that they had made available I made a dendrogram of what things people tended to like.
 I found pursuing this graphic